- K-12 Education Technology Specialist Endorsement

-The Learning Behavior Specialist 1 (LBS1) endorsement is sought after by PK-12 teachers for the purpose of gaining qualification to teach in a special education setting.
+The Learning Behavior Specialist 1 (LBS1) endorsement is sought after by PK-12 teachers for the purpose of gaining qualification to teach in a special education setting at the level of their existing Professional Educator License/Endorsements.
 The course titles and descriptions have been approved by the Illinois State Board of Education.
 The student populations with which they will be endorsed to work are diagnosed with specific learning disabilities, social emotional disorders, mental retardation, physically handicapped, autism, and traumatic brain injury.
-Each course may be taken for elective credit in the Master of Teacher Leadership degree program.
+Each course may be taken for elective credit in the MAE program.

 The purpose of the Legal Aspects certificate program is to prepare collaborative, proactive educational leaders committed to improving the quality of educational legal knowledge in a variety of organizational contexts.
 The Legal Aspects certificate program is designed to acquaint UIS students with fundamental legal issues that impact Illinois elementary and secondary school districts.
 Adequate preparation as a professional educator requires exposure to a variety of the legal components affecting elementary and secondary education.

 A total of ten courses are offered within the legal aspects certificate program.
 Successful completion the graduate certificate requires 18 credit hours.
 Courses will focus on select topics school teachers would most likely encounter that are associated with governance in the educational workplace:

 - Responsibilities of the Regional Office of Education